lsst-ts/ts_mtmount/README.rst

 ##########
-ts_MTMount
+ts_mtmount
 ##########

-``ts_MTMount`` is a CSC that controls the Simonyi Survey Telescope main axes and related components.
+``ts_mtmount`` is a CSC that controls the Simonyi Survey Telescope main axes and related components.

 `Documentation <https://ts-mtmount.lsst.io>`_